-Lehigh Hanson brought in Martin Engineering Product Specialist Mike Masterson to help find a solution.
+Lehigh-Hanson brought in Martin Engineering Product Specialist Mike Masterson to help find a solution.
 The expectations for the project required the system to:

-- Be 100% reliable and 100% accessible.

-- Eliminate material buildup within the cooler.

-- Withstand a 24/7 production schedule.

-- Reduce or eliminate backflow.

-- Be safely maintained with minimal exposure to heat.

-- Decrease the amount of unscheduled downtime.

-- Reduce the amount of equipment failure.
+- be 100% reliable and 100% accessible. - eliminate material buildup within the cooler: - withstand a 24/7 production schedule; - reduce or eliminate backflow; - be safely maintained with minimal exposure to heat; - decrease the amount of unscheduled downtime; and - reduce the amount of equipment failure.
 The new air cannon configuration was introduced by Masterson in response to plant layout and conditions.
-"We worked closely with the contractor to finalise the design and implement the plan," said Masterson.
-"It is exciting to be part of a new solution."
+"We worked closely with the contractor to finalize the design and implement the plan," said

+Masterson.
+"It's exciting to be part of a new solution."

-Completed over a week by a team of four people during scheduled plant downtime, the design lifted the cannons away from the discharge area and up to a pre-existing platform several meters away.
-Five cannons were connected to five U-shaped pipes that curved 90° from the cannon, and ran vertically 10 ft.
-(3 m) down, through holes drilled into the concrete floor of the plant's cooler maintenance platform.
-They then curved 90° again, and travelled horizontally for 20 ft.
-(6 m) under the platform to the kiln's discharge area, where they split toward different entry ports for maximum coverage.
-Special nozzles made out of refractory material, purchased by Lehigh operators from a refractory supplier, distributed the surge of air toward the areas of likely buildup.
+Completed over a week by a team of four people during scheduled plant downtime, the design lifted the cannons away from the discharge area and up to a preexisting platform several meters away.
+Five cannons were connected to five U-shaped pipes that curved 90° from the cannon, ran vertically 10 feet (3m) down and through holes drilled into the concrete floor of the plant's cooler maintenance platform.
+They then curved 90° again and travelled horizontally for 20 feet (6m) under the platform to the kiln's discharge area, where they split toward different entry ports for maximum coverage.
+Special nozzles made out of refractory material purchased by Lehigh operators from a refractory supplier - distributed the surge of air toward the areas of likely buildup.

 Being set well away from the hot wall and the kiln's discharge zone allows the cannons to be serviced without workers wearing the special equipment needed for hot areas.
 The U-shaped pipe design directs the powerful shot of air and limits the amount of material backflow.
-Fugitive fines entering the pipe are obstructed by the curvature, the distance, and the long vertical climb needed to reach the cannon.
+Fugitive fines entering the pipe are obstructed by the curvature, the distance and the long vertical climb needed to reach the cannon.